orchestral/auth/docs/setup.md

 Setup Auth
 ==============

-Starting from 2.1, the default event listener `orchestra.auth: roles` is no longer setup by `Orchestra\Auth\AuthServiceProvider`.
+Starting from 2.1, the default event listener `orchestra.auth: roles` is no longer registered in `Orchestra\Auth\AuthServiceProvider`.
 This would allow better configuration over convertion control for your application.

 An example setup code would be: